oasis-sharp/SSBU-rewritten/CHANGELOGS/character/sheik.md

 # NEW MECHANICS

 - Dair cancelling
-- Hitfall up air
+- Hitfall back air

 # CHANGELOG

+- Forward tilt
+    - All hits send slightly more upwards [+]

 - Down tilt
-    - New move, now a sliding tilt that sends upwards
+    - New move, now a sliding tilt that sends upwards [=]
     - Can be edge cancelled

+- Forward smash
+    - First hit can be cancelled into grab [+]
+    - This allows for grabs out of tech chases

-- Up air
+- Back air
-    - Can be hitfallen
+    - Can be hitfallen [+]

 # IN PROGRESS